 Note here, that Daniel had quite a long vision with lots of details of events and the last thing he saw - the end of these wonders - was the resurrection.
-So, in essence his question was: how long shall it be till the resurrection?
+So, in essence the question was: how long shall it be till the resurrection?

-He then got an answer, but he still didn't understand it, so he further inquired:
+He then got an answer which he didn't understand, so he further inquired: